UQ-RCC/hpc-docs/guides/conda-environment.md

 or<br>
 `source $ROOTMINIFORGE/etc/profile.d/conda.sh`<br>

-Now your shell is ready to create a conda environment.
+Now your shell is ready to use, create, and modify a conda environment.

 ## Base conda environment

+Conda environments are self-contained spaces that contain the software and dependencies needed to run your Python applications.

 If you want to activate the base conda environment you can do<br>
 `[username@bunya3 ~]$ conda activate`<br>